schriftgestalt/GlyphsSDK/Python Templates/Filter with Dialog/README.md

 If this method is implemented, the filter dialog will show a small gear icon in the lower left corner of the dialog.
 Upon click a menu will appear that will let you copy a string (returned by this method) to the clipboard describing the plugin and the currently chosen values (in the dialog).
 These are the values needed to define Custom Parameters for the font’s instances to apply the filter on font export.
 You may paste this string directly into the Custom Parameters field as descibed below:

-1. Copy Custom Parameters
+Copy Custom Parameters:

 ![](../_Readme_Images/filterwithdialog_copycustomparameters.png)

-2. Paste into Custom Parameters field
+Paste into Custom Parameters field:

 ![](../_Readme_Images/filterwithdialog_pastecustomparameters.png)